Wherever your passion lies, we have a program that is right for you.

 We’re looking for problem solvers.
 How do you like to solve problems?
 Do you love using the logic of mathematics to come up with an elegant result?
 Do you like to take a more hands-on approach to designing a solution?

 Whether your passion lies with a theoretical approach to mathematics or its applications to engineering, industry, or actuarial science, Bethel has a program that is right for you.
-Consider a major in Mathematics, Math Education, Engineering (via our 3-2 programs), or Engineering & Management, and round out your education with a minor in Physics or Computer science.
+Consider a major in Mathematics, Math Education, Engineering (via our 3-2 programs), or Engineering & Management.
 You’ll find that our programs combine the challenging courses and outstanding faculty that you might encounter at a large research university with small class sizes, individual attention and Christ-centered relationships.

 There are literally thousands of different jobs waiting for individuals with training in mathematics or engineering: